When working internationally, there are certain principles

 Tags: , , ,

 This entry was posted on Monday, June 21st, 2010 at 1:47 am and is filed under about cross-culture, cross-cultural communication, cross-cultural differences, culture shock & stuff, expat advice, General, social practices, working internationally .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.